 - 1. Go to Outlook's Tools menu and select Rules.
 Uncheck or delete any rules for filtering out junk/spam e-mails. - 2.
 Switch to SpamSieve by clicking on its icon in the Dock.
 Go to the SpamSieve menu and choose Preferences....
 Make sure that Use Entourage/Outlook address book is checked and click the Load button, then the Outlook button. - 3.
 Open the Script Editor (or AppleScript Editor) application in the Utilities folder in your Applications folder.
-Open the Preferences window, click on the General tab, and make sure that Show Script menu in menu bar is checked. - 4.
+From the Script Editor menu, open the Preferences window.
+Click on the General tab, and make sure that Show Script menu in menu bar is checked. - 4.
 Choose Install Outlook Scripts from the SpamSieve menu.
 When in Outlook, you should now see five SpamSieve items in Scripts menu at the right of your screen: